 white and shiny salivas glistening like the freshly hatched serpent.

 Aummmm, shapes cut from glowing red lantern spin orbit patterns as your crib surrounds you.

 Aummmmmmmmm, the holy gleaming halo of your last first faint sunset Aummmm.

 Each death, night, goodbye, adieu just an outward breath Aummmmmmm.

-Mom, that titan, that tower, encircles us no more tonight,
+Mom, that titan, encircles us no more tonight,

 just the slow spinning stars of nontoxic plastic, above us casting shadows,